nimbix/jarvice-helm/KubernetesInstall.md

 ##### Verify node labels

-From a `kubectl` client machine, verify that the nodes are labels with the correct roles:
+From a `kubectl` client machine, verify that the nodes are labeled with the correct roles:
 ```bash
 $ kubectl get nodes